NESFA Press

 Visit tinyurl.nesfa.org/CoxKickstarter and support this project.

-Second Edition of Dreamweaver's Dilemma by Lois McMaster Bujold
+Third Edition of Dreamweaver's Dilemma by Lois McMaster Bujold

-Dreamweaver's Dilemma is the Boskone 33 book (1996) by Guest of Honor Lois McMaster Bujold.
-It contains two novellas which have never been published before—the title story "Dreamweaver's Dilemma" and "The Adventure of the Lady on the Embankment"—plus the first appearance of "Mountains of Mourning," three of Lois's previously uncollected short stories, and four essays.
+Dreamweaver's Dilemma contains two novellas which had never been published before—the title story "Dreamweaver's Dilemma" and "The Adventure of the Lady on the Embankment"—plus the first appearance of "Mountains of Mourning," three of Lois's previously uncollected short stories, and four essays.
+The book also includes an interview with Lois, a timeline of the Vorkosigan stories, genealogical notes, and a pronunciation guide by the book's editor, Suford Lewis.
+It was produced as a limited hardcover edition as the Boskone 33 book (1996) when Lois was Guest of Honor.

 Boskone Book: Wolf's Perils by Kelley Armstrong